superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 ### Pagination Efficiency

 For very large result sets, consider implementing:
-- Client-side pagination (implemented in the search tool)
+- Client-side pagination (implemented in dashboard and search tools)
 - Server-side pagination if the API supports it
 - Cursor-based pagination for efficient scrolling through results
+- Appropriate caching for paginated results

+### Dashboard Processing

+When working with dashboards:
+- Remove nested card data in the `get_dashboard` tool to reduce response size
+- Process dashcards in `get_dashboard_tab` to include only essential information
+- Sort dashcards by position for a consistent user experience
+- Use appropriate page sizes based on typical dashboard layouts

 ## Next Steps for Development

-The current implementation includes functionality for retrieving and searching Metabase resources.
+The current implementation includes functionality for retrieving and searching Metabase resources with pagination.
 Future development should focus on:

 1. Implementing the remaining tools defined in the specifications
 2. Adding integration tests with a real Metabase instance
 3. Implementing caching for frequently accessed resources
 4. Adding more sophisticated error handling
 5. Implementing advanced query capabilities
-6. Adding server-side pagination where applicable
+6. Enhancing pagination for other large resource types
-7. Enhancing parameter parsing for complex types
+7. Improving parameter parsing for complex types
+8. Adding support for dashboard filters and parameters

 ## Conclusion

 By following these guidelines, you can effectively extend and improve the SuperMetabase MCP server.
+The pagination patterns established for dashboard and search resources provide a robust foundation for handling large datasets while maintaining performance and usability.

-Remember to maintain consistency with the existing code patterns and to thoroughly test your implementations.
+Remember to maintain consistency with the existing code patterns and to thoroughly test your implementations, especially pagination functionality which requires careful validation of edge cases.

 Happy coding!